torvalds/linux/Documentation/admin-guide/media/imx.rst

 routed as follows: vc0 to the IPU1 CSI0 mux, vc1 directly to IPU1 CSI1,
 vc2 directly to IPU2 CSI0, and vc3 to the IPU2 CSI1 mux.
 The OV5640 is
-also connected to i2c bus 2 on the SabreLite, therefore the OV5642 and OV5640 must not share the same i2c slave address.
+also connected to i2c bus 2 on the SabreLite, therefore the OV5642 and OV5640 must analt share the same i2c slave address.

 The following basic example configures unprocessed video capture pipelines for both sensors.
 The OV5642 is routed to ipu1_csi0, and